- Life & Culture

 Location: Abuta District, Hokkaido

-Niseko is one of the famous ski resorts in Japan due to its incredible abundance of deep powder, and large ski area that expands on and off the piste.
-The resort caters very well to English speaking tourists too, making it ideal for family holidays.
+Niseko is one of the famous ski resorts in Japan due to its incredible consistently deep powder and a large ski area that expands on and off the piste.
+The resort caters very well to English-speaking tourists too, making it ideal for family holidays.
+Parents can take advantage of reliable childcare services and book lessons with ski/snowboard instructors before hitting the slopes.

 2. Nozowa Onsen Ski Resort, Honshu